 Family Engagement: Identifying the Right Parent Partners for Improvement Work

 The end goal at NICHQ is to achieve better health outcomes for children.
-To achieve that, we engage parents and families as partners on the improvement journey.
-It’s nearly impossible to change a system without involving those that the system affects.
+To achieve that, we engage parents and families as partners on the improvement journey, because we know that changing a system requires involving those that the system most affects.

 “We know that parents have perspectives, insights and connections that stakeholders in public health can’t even imagine sometimes,” says Christy Blakely, MS, who is a parent partner, expert and faculty member for the NICHQ-led Early Childhood Comprehensive Systems Collaborative Improvement and Innovation Network (ECCS CoIIN).
 “That’s why it is so important that parents be part of the improvement team.”